 Green Flag Taxi Route

 The green flag taxi is a busy route when Fort Wilderness is fully operational.
 This is due to Fort Wilderness not offering bus service to Magic Kingdom so guests must either drive to Magic Kingdom or take the taxi.
 This route takes guests directly to and from Fort Wilderness and Magic Kingdom.

-Note: Guests can take the green flag taxi to Disney’s Hoop Dee Doo Musical Revue dining show.
+Guests can take the green flag taxi to Disney’s Hoop Dee Doo Musical Revue dining show and Trail’s End.

 Because of the size of Fort Wilderness Resort, there is an internal bus system for guests to use.
 However, using these to go to the Hoop Dee Doo Musical Revue takes longer than the green flag taxi that takes guests close to the dining area.

 In addition to transportation to parks and shopping, Disney offers several marina and boating services for an additional fee.
 Whether you want to sail on a pontoon boat at the Grand Floridian, jet ski at the Bay Lake Tower, or take an Amphicar Tour at Disney Springs’ Boathouse restaurant, there are so many choices!

 Although walking is faster to the theme parks, boats are an easy ride to save feet and experience water views.
 If you haven’t tried them, I hope you will soon!
 On our trips, part of our soaking up all the Disney magic includes different modes of transportation, including Disney boats!

 Have you used Disney boat transportation?
 If so, which are your favorite routes?
 Please share your thoughts and comments below and on our KennythePirate Facebook Crew Group.